 (Page editor's note: The name Israel first appears in God's written word many years after Abraham is dead.
 It was in the third generation of Abraham that God changed Abraham's grandson's name from Jacob to Israel.
 Genesis 32:28)

 Gen 12:3 ”I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the earth shall be blessed."

 The only hint of reference to descendents being blessed is to all nations i.e. "...in you (Abraham) all the families of the earth shall be blessed..." not just one nation!
-God’s focus and goal from the beginning was t0 bring salvation to all nations.
+God’s focus and goal from the beginning was to bring salvation to all nations.
 So if there is any curse or blessing passed on through Abraham to others it is to those decedents of faith whether Jew or Gentile i.e. believers in Christ, Abraham's spiritual children not his physical/natural children.
-To say this promise applies to just Israel limits what God actually says.
+To say this promise applies to Israel distorts (or limits) what God actually says.